zoug86/DevCamp-Node-API/readme.md

 # DevCamper API

-> Backend API for DecXCamper applicaiton, which is a bootcamp directory website
+> Backend API for DevCamper applicaiton, which is a bootcamp directory website

 ## Usage